Danevang, Texas: Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Danevang has a humid subtropical climate, abbreviated "Cfa" on climate maps.

+Education

+Danevang's first school opened in 1895 and students were taught the Danish language and the country's history.
+Today, the community is served by the El Campo Independent School District.